Media & Civic Engagement

-MASCLab's Media Literacy Group explores issues concerning how people interact with media and make sense of themselves and the world around it.
-The group has a handful of teams that have focused their research on news, social media and the intersection of both.
+MASCLab's Media & Civic Engagement group explores issues concerning how people interact with media and make sense of themselves and the world around them.
+The group has a handful of teams that have focused their research at the intersection of news, social media and activism.

 Lamboozled!
 Goes Digital!

 Following the successful launch of the LAMBOOZLED!
 Card Game, we’re currently working on creating a digital version of the game!
 Utilizing the affordances of digital and online spaces, the team is exploring ways to increase interactivity, broaden the audience beyond youth, and to reflect the digital news ecosystem of today.

 This team's research focuses on exploring how Chinese youth engage with news content on China's short video platforms such as Douyin and WeChat.
 The study seeks to investigate Chinese youth's perspectives on social media within a wider communication and pop culture context.
 Moreover, we aim to contribute to the relatively limited research on Chinese social media studies in Western academia by providing a unique perspective on this topic